Good stuff

 Right, I’ll have the same info on the Transit Custom now…

 You are demanding, aren’t you?
 The Custom is the classic mid-size Transit.
 These days its styling is more aggressive than ever and actually quite attractive to our eyes.
-Prices start from £32,350 excluding VAT and you can have it with three, five or six seats (we’re not including the nine-seat Tourneo Custom here, because if we start on each Transit’s equivalent people-carrying Tourneo then we’ll be here for months).
-Many different diesel and plug-in hybrid powertrain options too.
+Prices start from £32,350 minus VAT and you can have it with three, five or six seats (we’re not including the nine-seat Tourneo Custom here, because if we start on each Transit’s equivalent people-carrying Tourneo then we’ll be here for months).
+Many different diesel engine options are available, plus a plug-in hybrid which mates a 2.5-litre petrol engine with an 11.8kWh battery for up to 35 miles of e-range.

 The ultimate Custom is the bodykitted MS-RT version, but you can also have it in proper workaday spec with plastic bumpers and steel wheels.
 A high roof version will be along soon, but at the time of writing you can only have a sub two-metre roof and two different lengths of wheelbase.